Harold Fisch: Biography

 Harold (Aharon) Fisch was born in Birmingham to Rebecca (née Swift) and Rabbi Dr. Solomon Fisch.
 His mother was the sister of Rabbi Morris Swift, who was a dayan of the London Beth Din for nearly two decades.
 Fisch's father, born in Wolbrom, Poland, studied at Rabbi Solomon Breuer's yeshiva in Frankfurt before emigrating to England in 1920, where he received a doctorate from the University of Manchester.
 As a child, Fisch moved between Liverpool, Birmingham, Sheffield, and Leeds, where his father took up posts as a congregational rabbi.

 Fisch began his undergraduate degree in English literature at the University of Sheffield in 1940, at the age of 17.
-His studies were interrupted by his service in the Royal Naval Volunteer Reserve from 1942 to 1945, as an officer on the HMS Meynell and the HMS Kildary.
+His studies were interrupted by his service in the Royal Naval Volunteer Reserve from 1942 to 1945, as an officer on HMS Meynell and HMS Kildary.
 He completed his B.A. in 1946, and was appointed Lecturer in English at the University of Leeds the following year, meanwhile serving as chairman of the Inter-University Jewish Federation.
 In 1948, he received his BLitt from the University of Oxford, with a thesis on Calvinist bishop Joseph Hall.